 Can You Sue Bars and Restaurants for Premises Liability in Philadelphia?

 Bars and restaurants can be held liable if you are injured while on their property.
 Property owners are required to keep their premises free from any hazardous conditions that can cause a visitor to suffer an injury.
 Under some circumstances, a restaurant owner could even be liable for injuries a trespasser suffered while on their property.
-If you or a family member was injured at a bar or restaurant, you should consult with an experienced Philadelphia premises liability lawyer.
+If you or a family member was injured at a bar or restaurant, you should consult with an experienced Philadelphia restaurant injury lawyer.
 At The Reiff Law Firm, our lawyers can help you file a lawsuit against a negligent property owner that injured you.
 Our lawyers explain whether you can sue bars and restaurants for injury in Philadelphia.

 What is Premises Liability?